Modern forms of generative art

 In this case, the curator is a community of individuals and organize themselves, possibly in the form of a Decentralized Autonomous Organization (DAO), to guide the generative process and choose the future outcomes.

 A popular example is Botto, a decentralized autonomous artist.
 It creates works of art based on collective feedback from the community.
-The human participation is what completes Botto as an artist.
+It is an AI that creates works of digital art based on collective feedback from its vast community.
+In some sense, the human participation is what completes the artificial Botto as an artist.